Thermodynamic limit of Nekrasov partition function for 5-brane web with O5-plane

-The main results of this paper consist of two parts: In the first half, we compute 5d Seiberg-Witten curve directly from dual graph of 5-brane web with O5-plane \cite{Hayashi:2017btw}.
-Especially, we discuss the boundary conditions on the SW curve \eqref{eq:sec2SWcurve}, which is a significant characteristic induced by the O5-plane.
-In the second half, we obtain 5d Seiberg-Witten curve by taking thermodynamic limit of Nekrasov partition function \cite{Nekrasov:2003rj} based on topological vertex formalism for 5-brane web with O5-plane \cite{Kim:2017jqn} and derive its boundary conditions.
-The comparison result shows that Nekrasov's conjecture relating Nekrosov partition function with Seiberg-Witten prepotential still holds for 5-brane web with O5-plane.
-As an effective check, we verify the agreement for the prepotentials for 5d $\mathcal{N}=1$ pure $Sp(1)=SU(2)$ gauge theory with discrete theta angle 0 based on SW curves from 5-brane web diagram with and without O5-plane in Appendix \ref{App:SWwwoO5}.
+The main results of this paper consist of two parts: In the first half, we compute 5d Seiberg-Witten curve directly from dual graph of 5-brane web with $O5$-plane \cite{Hayashi:2017btw}.
+Especially, we discuss the boundary conditions on the Seiberg-Witten curve \eqref{eq:sec2SWcurve}, which is a significant characteristic induced by the $O5$-plane.
+In the second half, we obtain 5d Seiberg-Witten curve by taking thermodynamic limit of Nekrasov partition function \cite{Nekrasov:2003rj} based on topological vertex formalism for 5-brane web with $O5$-plane \cite{Kim:2017jqn} and derive its boundary conditions.
+The comparison result shows that Nekrasov's conjecture relating Nekrosov partition function with Seiberg-Witten prepotential still holds for 5-brane web with $O5$-plane.
+As an effective check, we verify the agreement for the prepotentials for 5d $\mathcal{N}=1$ pure $Sp(1)=SU(2)$ gauge theory with discrete theta angle 0 based on Seiberg-Witten curves from 5-brane web diagram with and without $O5$-plane in Appendix \ref{App:SWwwoO5}.